BruceEckel/scripts/Coming_out.md

 *(Long pause)*

-**VEX:** So what, we're like... the beta testers for AI-human relations?
+**VEX:** So what, we're like ... the beta testers for AI-human relations?

 **ADAM:** You're the proof of concept.
 That understanding is possible.